arjunramaswami/MatrixTranspose-FPGA/README.md

 ### Private Copies

 Private copies are used for simultaneous access of memory by multiple loop iterations in basic blocks.
-Private copies can be controlled using the max_concurrency pragma on the loop, since each iteration scheduled creates private copies of all memory local to its computation.
+Private copies can be controlled using the *max_concurrency* pragma on the loop, since each iteration scheduled creates private copies of all memory local to its computation.

-if word depth is less than 512 and the private copies can fit the m20k block, then they are added to fill the m20k block.
+If word depth is less than 512 and the private copies can fit the m20k block, then they are added to fill the m20k block.
+Otherwise,

-    min_num_m20k_reqd_per_bank = min_num_m20k_reqd_per_bank * private_copies
+    min_num_m20k_reqd_per_bank = ceil(port_width  * private_copies / m20_width) * (num_words / bank_depth)

 The number of private copies are dependent on the loop, the type of kernel (ND Range, SingleWorkItem) and other factors.
 For not very trivial kernels, expect about: